Welcome to today's edition of the Rush 24-7 podcast.

 They're very hard to find.

-Instead now, like here's the Associated Press, a story by Libby Quaid.
+Instead, now, like, here's the Associated Press, a story by Libby Quaid.

 While Republican John McCain's urging his conservative critics to rally around his campaign, there's a lot of water under that bridge.

-Here are the top ten reasons.
+Here are the top 10 reasons sub-conservatives dislike McCain.

 Number nine, works with Democrats.